-GLI supports trade agreements that promote open, free, and fair trade with other countries and opposes the imposition of tariffs or any approach to international trade that could bring harm to Greater Louisville businesses, limit access to global markets, disrupt supply chains, and exacerbate the soaring inflation our economy is experiencing.
+GLI supports trade agreements that promote open, free, and fair trade with other countries and opposes the imposition of tariffs or any approach to international trade that could bring harm to Greater Louisville businesses, limit access to global markets, disrupt supply chains, and exacerbate inflation.
 GLI applauds the temporary suspension of the European Union's and United Kingdom's retaliatory tariffs on bourbon, Kentucky's signature industry, and supports making those changes permanent.
 To ensure fairness in free trade, GLI supports efforts by federal policymakers to deter currency manipulation.